← Back to Blog

 • Different definitions

-Two people can look at the same data and arrive at different conclusions, both "correct" within their own file.
+Two people can look at the same data and reach different conclusions, both 'correct' inside their own file.

 • Conflicting answers in meetings